menu

 As is often the case in a small town, Drummond doesn't have a public transportation system that people use for their commute.

-The population of Drummond overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Drummond, 22.48% have at least a bachelor's degree.
+The education level of Drummond citizens is a little higher than the average for US cities and towns: 22.48% of adults in Drummond have at least a bachelor's degree.

 The per capita income in Drummond in 2022 was $24,882, which is low income relative to Montana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,528 for a family of four.
 However, Drummond contains both very wealthy and poor people as well.